 EXAMPLE: Fashion brands partner up to tackle forced labour

-Recognising the systemic nature of forced labour among foreign migrant workers involved in their Asian supply chains, seven apparel and footwear companies came together to address the issue.
-With support from the NGO Verite, they have developed a standardised reporting and assessment process facilitating supplier reporting on eradicating worker recruitment fees that are often responsible for saddling migrant workers with unpayable debt.⁶
+Recognising the systemic nature of forced labour among foreign migrant workers involved in their Asian supply chains, seven apparel and footwear companies came together to help address the issue.
+With support from the NGO Verite, they have developed a standardised reporting and assessment process.
+It facilitates supplier reporting on worker recruitment fees which are often responsible for saddling migrant workers with unpayable debt.⁶